glyg/pelican_damcb/content/gathering_thoughts.md

 this fold (which will later become a joint in the adult fly's leg).
-Cells die on a ring around the socket shaped tissue (one cell thick, and about 200 µm in diameter), they contract and pull on their neighbours, initiating changes in the tissue properties.
+Cells die on a ring around the socket shaped tissue (one cell thick, and about 200 µm in diameter), they contract and pull on their neighbors, initiating changes in the tissue properties.

 In this presentation, I will describe how we use python to develop a numerical model of this epithelium.
 The